Simplified Examples

 Last updated

 A trader bets on the rise of ETH.
-They deposit 4 ETH as Collateral and use 3x leverage.
-This gives them a Total Exposure of 12 ETH (4 ETH x 3 = 12 ETH), representing a total exposure of $12,000.
+They deposit 4 ETH as collateral and use 3x leverage.
+This gives them a total exposure of 12 ETH (4 ETH x 3 = 12 ETH), representing a total exposure of $12,000.

 The different components of their position are: